 Raw or undercooked meat could be contaminated with viruses, bacteria like Salmonella or Campylobacter, or parasites like roundworm or tapeworm.
 In some dogs, particularly puppies, senior dogs, pregnant or immunosuppressed dogs, these microbes and parasites can cause illness.

 Feeding raw meat to dogs also puts people at risk of developing food-borne illnesses.
 If the raw meat is contaminated with microbes or parasites, there is a risk that they can be passed to people who touch contaminated surfaces (e.g., food bowls), clean up feces or have direct contact with their dog.
-The Centers for Disease Control and Prevention does not recommend feeding raw diets to pets.
+The Centers for Disease Control and Prevention does not recommend feeding raw pet food or treats to dogs and cats.

 Stomach Acid Provides Some, but Not Complete, Protection